 You can get thicker stems on your plants by providing them with the required amount of sunlight, water, aeration, nitrogen, and space.
 The most common reason your plants don’t grow thick stems is due to a lack of sunlight.
 You need to learn about your plant requirements to grow them better.

 I’ve written all the details that will help you figure out what is the problem and what you can do to get thicker stems on your plants.
+Below is the list of things to do to get thicker stems on plants.

 Provide the plant with sufficient sunlight